-My client was awarded 50% of the marital portion of her ex-husband’s 401(k) but the plan administrator keeps rejecting the QDRO.
+Why does the plan administrator keeps rejecting the QDRO when my client was awarded 50% of the marital portion of her ex-husband’s 401(k)?

 This is because very few, if any, 401k administrators will compute contributions and earnings between two points in time (e.g. date of marriage to date of divorce).
 Unfortunately, there is not a magic key on the computer for the plan administrator to press and compute marital values of 401(k)s or Thrift Savings Plans.

 Plans change record keepers, and companies change plan administrators; therefore, in long-term marriages it is difficult to get any cooperation from the plan.
 All too often we see settlement agreements stating that one spouse is awarded 50% of the marital portion of the other spouse’s 401k.
 The divorce is over and the spouse is left with trying to find someone or some way to compute the marital portion, or worse, getting the plan administrator to accept some form of QDRO, to no avail.

 using all of the quarterly account statements if possible